ramiror/spanglish/README.md

 Rags at the sun | Expose intimate information
 Make yourself charge | Take the responsibility
 Trout | Not legit
+I glue it a look | I check it

 ## English -> Spanish